Life is full of moments of bad timing.

 7. Keep Your Skills Sharp and Networking – Many people go into credit card debt when they lose their job.
 If you can limit your time of unemployment, then you can limit the amount of time you need to rely on credit to get you buy.

 8. Be Properly Insured – Make sure you have adequate insurance of all types: auto, home, life, medical, even supplemental if your cash can’t get you buy in the short-term.
+If you’ve used a motorbike finance bad credit loan to get that coveted bike, make sure you add it to your auto policy.

 9. Hang Around the Right People – You’ve heard the expression: “keeping up with the Joneses.”
 Don’t do it.
 Find friends and family who will support you in your efforts to live within your means.
 You don’t have to be like everyone else, mortgaged up to the hilt and barely making it by.
 Dare to be different and encourage a positive financial life amongst your friends.